ME-ICA/tedana/CONTRIBUTING.md

 * [Structuring contributions](#style-guide)
 * [Recognizing contributors](#recognizing-contributions)

+Don't know where to get started?
+Read [Joining the conversation](#joining-the-conversation) and pop into Gitter to introduce yourself!
+Let us know what your interests are and we will help you find an issue to contribute to.
+Thanks so much!

 ## Joining the conversation

 `tedana` is a young project maintained by a growing group of enthusiastic developers&mdash; and we're excited to have you join!